Yagba East

 Yagba East is a Local Government Area in Kogi State, Nigeria.
 Its headquarters is in the town of Isanlu on the A123 highway, and is populated mainly by the Yagba/ekiti people.

 It had an area of 1,396 km^{2} and a population of 140,150 during the 2006 census.
 By 2016, the population grew to 199,300.

 The postal code of the area is 262102.

+Climate condition

+Yagba East, like nearby Yagba West, is in the tropical savanna climate belt — warm year-round with a lengthy rainy season from about April to October and a dry, relatively dustier Harmattan season from November to March.
+Seasonal rainfall is concentrated in the mid-rainy months and humidity rises markedly during that period.